podmate/dokku/docs/processes/one-off-tasks.md

-run [-e|--env KEY=VALUE] [--no-tty] <app> <cmd>         # Run a command in a new container using the current app image run:detached [-e|-env KEY=VALUE] [--no-tty] <app> <cmd> # Run a command in a new detached container using the current app image run:list [<app>]                                        # List all run containers for an app
+run [-e|--env KEY=VALUE] [--no-tty] <app> <cmd>         # Run a command in a new container using the current app image run:detached [-e|-env KEY=VALUE] [--no-tty] <app> <cmd> # Run a command in a new detached container using the current app image run:list [<app>]                                        # List all run containers for an app run:stop <app|--container CONTAINER>                    # Stops all run containers for an app or a specified run container
 ```

 Sometimes it is necessary to run a one-off command under an app.
 Dokku makes it easy to run a fresh container via the `run` command.